-- (a) The School will comply with all applicable Tribal, federal, and state, recordkeeping requirements including those pertaining to students, governance, and finance. - (b) The Tribe agrees to maintain all books, records, documents, data, and other evidence relating to this Compact, including school administrative and student records.
+- (a) The School will comply with all applicable Tribal, Federal, and State recordkeeping requirements including those pertaining to students, governance, and finance. - (b) The Tribe agrees to maintain all books, records, documents, data, and other evidence relating to this Compact, including school administrative and student records.
 The Tribe will provide DEED with these records within six months following the expiration, nonrenewal, or termination of the Compact.
 The Tribe agrees to make these documents available at reasonable times for inspection, review or audit by DEED, personnel duly authorized by the DEED commissioner, the Office of the Attorney General, and federal and state officials so authorized by applicable statute, regulation, or agreement.
-If any litigation, claim, or audit is started before the Tribe provides these records to DEED, the records must be retained until all litigation, claims, or audit findings involving the records have been resolved. - 7.
+If any litigation, claim, or audit related to the School is started before the Tribe provides these records to DEED, the records must be retained until all litigation, claims, or audit findings involving the records have been resolved. - 7.
 Right of Inspection.
-The Tribe agrees to provide the right of access to the School to the DEED commissioner or any DEED officers at all reasonable times, to monitor and evaluate compliance under this Compact on behalf of the commissioner.
+The Tribe agrees to provide the right of access to the School to the DEED commissioner or any DEED officers at all reasonable times, to monitor and evaluate implementation of this Compact on behalf of the commissioner.
 All inspections and evaluations will be performed in such a manner that will not unduly interfere with the Tribe's or School's operations.
 DEED must provide written notification of this inspection no later than fifteen (15) calendar days prior to the inspection. - 8.
 Student Welfare and Safety.
-The Tribe agrees that the School will comply with all applicable Tribal, federal, state, and local health and safety laws.
-The Tribe further agrees that: - (a) It will comply with the safety plan presented in Appendix E; and - (b) It will notify the DEED commissioner of any material changes or amendments to Appendix E. - 9.
+The Tribe agrees that the School will comply with all applicable Tribal, Federal, State, and local health and safety laws.
+The Tribe further agrees that it will: - (a) Comply with the safety plan presented in Appendix E; and - (b) Notify the DEED commissioner of any material changes or amendments to Appendix E. - 9.
 Transportation.
-The Tribe agrees that the School will be responsible for providing students with transportation in accordance with applicable Tribal, state, and federal law, including, but not limited to AS 14.09.010 et seq., and 4
+The Tribe agrees that the School will be responsible for providing students with transportation in accordance with applicable

-AAC 27.006 et seq.
+Tribal, State, and Federal law, including, but not limited to AS 14.09.010 et seq., and 4 AAC 27.006 et seq.
 The Tribe further agrees that it will:

 - (a) Meet or exceed the standards set out in the transportation plan presented in Appendix F; and - (b) Notify the DEED commissioner of any material changes or amendments to Appendix F. - 10.
 Cooperation.
-Nothing in this section should be construed as prohibiting the School from coordinating or cooperating with another district to provide student transportation or other services under AS 14.14.110 or 14.14.115. - 11.
-School Calendar.
-The Tribe agrees that the School will annually adopt a School calendar with an instructional program that meets or exceeds the compulsory school attendance requirements of AS 14.03.030 and Tribal law.
+Nothing in this section should be construed as prohibiting the School from coordinating or cooperating with another district to provide student transportation or other services under AS 14.14.110 or 14.14.115. - adopt a School calendar with an instructional program that meets or exceeds the compulsory school attendance requirements of AS 14.03.030 and Tribal law.
 The Tribe shall place its school calendar on record with DEED and append it to this compact as Appendix G. The Tribe further agrees that it will notify the DEED commissioner of any material changes or amendments to the School's calendar as presented in Appendix G.